UoLeevi/duely/duely-postgres/conventions.md

 ## application security
 - application security is designed loosely based on concepts of role-based access control
+  - however, instead of permissions, policies defined as predicate functions are used to allow or deny access to operations
 - https://en.wikipedia.org/wiki/Role-based_access_control#Design
 - schema for application security related tables is called 'security_'
 - separate schema 'operation_' contains views, functions and procedures that any database user is allowed to select and execute